 - Roadside assistance coverage: If your bike is stuck or breaks down somewhere, a roadside assistance program can provide services and minor mechanical repairs to your motorcycle to make it operable again after a breakdown.
 For example, Progressive will tow your bike to the nearest repair shop for free.

 What Factors Influence the Cost of Motorcycle Insurance?

 When purchasing coverage, you will need to provide full transparency on your bike and how you ride.
 Your insurer will want to know where you tend to go, how far you tend to ride, whether you have other riders, your bike’s worth, and where you park your bike.

 Most motorcycle policies come with a “lay-up credit,” which allows you to pause your coverage for part of the year.
 Most riders take advantage of this in the winter when they put their bikes in storage or in the garage.
 A lay-up credit can help build longevity and trust with one insurance company, and it could lower your rate over time.

-Here are some of the factors that come into play when determining a premium:
+While some states have different rate-setting requirements, here are some of the factors that can come into play when determining a premium:

 - Age and riding experience